Coppice Primary

-In Reception, Miss Early is the class teacher and Mrs Tomlinson, Mrs Rowley and Miss Renshaw are the Early Years Practitioners who will be working with the children throughout the week.
+In Reception, Miss Early is the class teacher and Mrs Tomlinson, Mrs Rowely, Miss Kean and Mrs Newton are the Early Years Practitioners who will be working with the children throughout the week.

 Miss Harrison is the Early Years Co-ordinator who will be popping in lots to check we are having lots of fun whilst we learn.
-She will also be taking Squirrel class for our weekly forest schools session.
+She will also be taking Squirrel Class for our weekly Forest School Session!

-We want your child to be happy and to enjoy learning so if you have any questions or concerns please come and see us!
-Don't hesitate to get in touch with any question no matter how big or small.
-Email us at Squirrels@coppice.derbyshire.sch.uk
+We want your child to be happy and to enjoy learning.
+If you have any questions or concerns please come and see us!
+Don't hesitate to get in touch with any questions, no matter how big or small.
+Email us at squirrels@coppice.derbyshire.sch.uk

 Meet the Squirrels Class Team